 Other cable types that used to be common until not so long ago include coaxial cables (mainly for CCTV systems) and Cat3 cables (primarily for voice communication equipment).
 However, the industry is shifting away from these, not so much for performance reasons (coaxial cable, for example, is still sufficient for basic CCTV use) but for practical reasons.

-Fewer cable types means less effort in terms of logistics and maintenance, and less media conversion equipment.
+Fewer cable types mean less effort in terms of logistics and maintenance, and fewer media conversion equipment.

 Managing diversity is the primary challenge of infrastructure-level integration.
-Voice and security devices have been quick to make the transition to IP networks, and many of them can be plugged right into a network switch, or can connect over Wi-Fi.
+Voice and security devices have been quick to make the transition to IP networks, and many of them can be plugged right into a network switch or can connect over a Wifi network.

 However, other protocols are still in use, and with good reasons.
 ZigBee and Bluetooth, for example, have very low power requirements, making them ideal for battery-powered devices.
 HVAC systems often use protocols such as BACnet and Modbus, for both compatibility and technical reasons.

-The range of choices you have for application-level integration depends primarily of the devices that you use.
+The range of choices you have for application-level integration depends primarily on the devices that you use.
 More precisely, it depends on:

 Data is where the potential for value resides.
 Smart systems use short-term data to make decisions and aggregate long-term data to perform analytics and derive improvement.
-This means that optimizing data traffic is paramount to smart building integration.
-The optimization requirements for short-term and long-term data are largely complementary:
+This means that optimising data traffic is paramount to smart building integration.
+The optimisation requirements for short-term and long-term data are largely complementary: